alex-dsi/K1SE-to-K1C/README.md

 To maintain the rigidity of the K1SE, the corners and stitching are not removed.
 The chain is not used for better filament feed.
-This option is for two side fans.
+This is an option for the two side fans or one fan and heater of camera from Creality.
 Print the bottom triangles vertically for rigidity.
 Everything is printed directly on the printer using PETG.
 The plexiglass is 3 mm thick.